dbrumley/maven-example/README.md

   internet access.

 * **Local Repository**: Maven caches all downloaded dependencies in a local repository on your machine.
-This isolates projects from one another, reducing conflicts and ensuring that dependencies for one project do not interfere with another.
 By default this is in the `.m2` directory in your home folder (e.g., `~/.m2/repository` on Unix-like systems, or via the `M2_HOME` environment variable).